hlouis/infinitegrid-ccc-proj/README.md

 The `TestVertical` example demonstrates how to use the `InfiniteGrid` component to create a vertically scrolling list.

+The cell node is returned synchronously.

 ### TestHorizontal

 The `TestHorizontal` example demonstrates how to use the `InfiniteGrid` component to create a horizontally scrolling list.

+The cell node is returned asynchronously.

 ## Notes